hipony/enumerate/README.md

 * With C++17 structured bindings we can bind member variables to convenient aliases
 * With C++14 we can use `enumerate` in constexpr context
-  * On MSVC requires at least v19.15 for that
+  * On MSVC requires at least v19.15 for that, but only works with value enumeration before v19.28, eg `for (auto item : enumerate(0, 1, 2, 3, 4))`, but not anything that references anything.
+  * On GCC requires at least 5.4
 * With C++14 we can use `enumerate` with tuples via `.each` member function.
 It requires `auto` lambda parameters for it to work.

 ## Features